is a (by modern standards)

 Not related to Sheik

 - All Girls Want Bad Boys: Even more so in the book.

-- As You Know: In the movie, some expository dialogue between two disapproving old ladies establishes that Diana is going to take a tour of the desert without any white men as escorts.
+- As You Know: The story opens with some expository dialogue between two disapproving old ladies establishing that Diana is going to take a tour of the desert without any white men as escorts.

 - Author Vocabulary Calendar: Take a shot every time you run across the words "boyish", "savage", "slim", "brutal", and "mutinous".